IMG_7762.jpg

 More recenetly, I have become interested in the application of peptide mass fingerprinting (also known as ZooMS) for collagenous samples.
 I have been using ZooMS since 2015 to identify new hominin remains at prehistoric sites.

-While the majority of my work focuses on Pleistocene and early Holocene-age sites from Eurasia, I have worked on material from most corners of the planet, from northern Europe to South Africa, and from Siberia to Papua New Guinea.
+While the majority of my work focuses on Pleistocene and early Holocene-age sites from Eurasia, I have worked on material from most corners of the planet, from northernmost Europe to South Africa, and from Siberia to Papua New Guinea.

 EDUCATION & CAREER

-I obtained a Bachelors degree (BSc in Archaeological Conservation) from the University of Athens (Greece) in 2004.
+I obtained a Bachelors degree (BSc in Archaeological Conservation) from the University of Athens, Greece, in 2004.
+For 12 years, between 2005-2017, I was based at the University of Oxford, U.K., where I obtained my MSc and DPhil degrees in Archaeological Science.

-For 12 years, between 2005-2017, I was based at the University of Oxford (UK) where I obtained my MSc and DPhil degrees in Archaeological Science, followed by two postdoctoral appointments (AHOB and PalaeoChron projects).
-While at Oxford, I was awarded the William Golding Junior Research Fellowship from Brasenose College, and a Junior Fellowship from Linacre College.
+Following my studies (came two postdoctoral appointments (AHOB and PalaeoChron projects).
+While at Oxford, I received the William Golding Junior Research Fellowship from Brasenose College, and a Junior Fellowship from Linacre College.

-Between 2017-2021, I was Group Leader at the Max Planck Institute for the Science of Human History (now Max Planck Institute for Geoanthropology) in Jena (Germany).
+Between 2017-2021, I was Group Leader at the Max Planck Institute for the Science of Human History (now Max Planck Institute for Geoanthropology) in Jena, Germany, and Principal Investigator of FINDER, a €2M ERC-funded project.

-I am now Associate Professor in Archaeological Science in the Department of Evolutionary Anthropology, Faculty of Life Sciences, of the University of Vienna (Austria) and Principal Investigator of FINDER, a €2M research project funded by the European Research Council (2017-2024).
+I am now Associate Professor in Archaeological Science in the Department of Evolutionary Anthropology, Faculty of Life Sciences, at the University of Vienna, Austria, where I direct the Palaeoproteomics Laboratory.

 Next